Endnotes – Guide on How to Use Them Correctly

 0 Reviews

-Proper citation of sources is required to give acknowledgment to the writers whose work influenced your own, to direct readers to the sources you used, and to demonstrate the scope of your research.
+Citing sources properly is required to give acknowledgement to the writers whose work influenced your own, to direct readers to the sources you used, and to demonstrate the scope of your research.
 Although endnotes are used less frequently in student or academic papers than in-text citations or footnotes, they are extremely prevalent in books, where they contribute to a cleaner page.
+This article provides a thorough guide to using endnotes correctly with examples.

 Endnotes – In a Nutshell